Export Explorer

 In addition to this article, we strongly recommend visiting the MyDataHelps Data Guide, a GitHub repository with example notebooks and queries for making the most of the MyDataHelps export database.

-To utilize the Export Explorer, navigate to your project's settings, then click on Export Explorer from the list on the left hand side.
+To use the Export Explorer, navigate to your project's settings, then click on Export Explorer from the list on the left hand side.

 The Export Explorer supports Amazon Athena SQL version 2, which has many functions available to help you query your data.
 To get started, write a SQL select statement and click “Run.”
 This will execute your query and show the results.